Sleep Policy

 • Staff will ensure bedding is not excessive and does not pose an entanglement risk.

-Safe Sleeping - Position
+Safe Sleeping Position

 • All infants under 12 months of age will be placed to sleep on their back for every sleep.
 This is the safest position and significantly reduces the risk of SIDS.

-• If an infant rolls onto their front during sleep, staff will gently return them to their back.
+• Rolling: an infant rolls onto their front during sleep, staff will gently return them to their back.
 If the infant is older and consistently rolls onto their front themselves (i.e., can roll back to front and front to back proficiently), they may be left in that position once asleep, but they must always be put down on their back initially.

-Additional Sleeping Needs
+Additional Sleeping Medical Needs

 For children with specific medical conditions that may affect sleep (e.g., reflux, respiratory issues), a clear written action plan will be developed in consultation with parents and medical professionals, and this plan will be clearly communicated to all relevant staff.